Jun-depo/Hypothyroid-Prediction/README.md

 ## The Data

 The data was from:  http://archive.ics.uci.edu/ml/datasets/thyroid+disease.
 I used "allhypo.data" for the analysis.
 "allhypo.names" contains the column names of the data.
+Including the Jupyter notebook for basic data processing like fill nan values etc.
+* Hypothyroid_Get_Data.ipynb

 The data contains several categorical data and several thyroid hormone measurements.
 Several thyroid hormone (T3, TT4, FTI) levels are reduced in disease samples.

 ![thyroid hormones](https://user-images.githubusercontent.com/35440469/42401663-bd7c9cce-8144-11e8-8a03-0a0d4e3df302.png)